WaterLily-jl/WaterLily.jl/README.md

 ## Examples

 The user can set the boundary conditions, the initial velocity field, the fluid viscosity (which determines the [Reynolds number](https://en.wikipedia.org/wiki/Reynolds_number)), and immerse solid obstacles using a signed distance function.
-These examples and others are found in the [examples](https://github.com/WaterLily-jl/WaterLily.jl/blob/master/examples) directory.
+These examples and others are found in the [WaterLily-Examples](https://github.com/WaterLily-jl/WaterLily-Examples) repository.

-### Flow over a circle
+#### Flow over a circle
 We define the size of the simulation domain as `n`$\times$`m` cells.
 The circle has radius `m/8` and is centered at `(m/2,m/2)`.
 The flow boundary conditions are `(U,0)`, where we set `U=1`, and the Reynolds number is `Re=U*radius/ν` where `ν` (Greek "nu" U+03BD, not Latin lowercase "v") is the kinematic viscosity of the fluid.
 ```julia
 using WaterLily